casadoj/lisflood-reservoirs/notebook/ResOpsES/README.md

 # Reservoir Operations Spain (ResOpsES)

-This document explains the process of creation of the data set _Reservoir Operations Spain_ (ResOpsES) that will be later on to train the LISFLOOD reservoir routine.
+This document explains the process of creation of the data set _Reservoir Operations Spain_ (ResOpsES) that will be later on used to train the LISFLOOD reservoir routine.

+The dataset has been added to this repository in the folder [data/ResOpsES](../../data/ResOpsES/).
+The structure of the dataset is the following:

+* Subfolder _attributes_ contains CSV files with the static attributes.
+The field _SNCZI_ is the connection between all these files.
+The number of reservoirs in the CSV files differed depending on the availability of the specific source.

+* Subfolder _timeseries_ contains the daily time series associated to the 305 reservoirs selected.
+The time series are both in CSV or NetCDF format.
+The file name is the _SNCZI_ code needed to connect the time series and the static attributes.
+The following time series are included:

+   * _level_ (meters above sea level), _storage_ (hm³) and _outflow_ (m³/s) are the oberved time series.
+Depending on the availability, some of these variables may be missing in some reservoirs.
+   * _dis_efas5_ is the inflow time series as specific discharge (mm/d).
+   * _e0_emo1_ (mm), _pr_emo1_ (mm) and _ta_emo1_ (°C) are the time series derived from EMO-1: open water evaporation, precipitation and air temperature.

+> **Note**.
+Units may need to be changed.
+For instance, _outflow_ may be converted to mm/d for consistency with _dis_efas_5_.

 ## 1 Data